 Traveling with a mountain bike is easier than one might think.
-You’ll want to investigate various airlines’ bike policies before booking travel: certain airlines treat bikes as normal checked luggage while others charge significant fees for flying with your bike.
+You’ll want to investigate various airlines’ bike policies before booking travel; for your convenience, we've included links to the special baggage pages of relevant airlines with incoming flights to Peru here:

 Will bike tools be available to assemble and repair my bike?

 Yes, you’ll have a bike maintenance stand available to assemble and repair your bike at your lodging.
-We can make certain tools available to riders, but, in general, we recommend that each rider bring the following:
+Peru Biking maintains a full-service workshop with a wide range of tools, including truing stands, bleed kits, and common oils and lubricants.
+We can make most tools available to riders, but we recommend that each rider bring the following:

 Which replacement parts should I bring?